rlagutinhub/docker_swarm-mode.haproxy-balancer/README.md

 #### HAPROXY-BALANCER:

-create haproxy-balancer
+- Create haproxy-balancer
-Run only on the node manager!!!
-The --endpoint-mode dnsrr not support!!!
+- Run only on the node manager!!!
+- The --endpoint-mode dnsrr not support!!!

 ```console
 docker service create --detach=false \